tmarktaylor/monotable/doc/hints.rst

 - When any scaling format function (thousands(), millions(), ...) is applied to a cell of type integer, the resulting value is promoted to float before it is formatted.
 A format spec compatible with float should be used.
+- For the none, zero, lsep, rsep formatting directives a semicolon cannot be used in the =ccc part since it is interpreted as the delimiter between formatting directives.
+  The delimiters may be changed by overriding the MonoTable class var option_spec_delimiters.
 - Check spelling carefully when overriding a class variable.
 Misspelling will be silently ignored.
 - Format directive none=ccc is all lower case.